meegpipe/meegpipe/+meegpipe/+node/+bad_epochs/README.md

 `bad_epochs` - bad epochs rejection node
 ====

-The `bad_epochs` node identifies and marks bad epochs in a physioset.
+The `bad_epochs` node identifies and marks bad epochs in a physioset, based on a user-provided criterion.
+Several [pre-defined criteria][predef-crit] are available and class users can easily define their own custom criteria.

+[predef-crit]: ../+criterion/README.md

 ## Usage synopsis